 Saturday, 13th July ’19 I had to deal with rain and sunshine all day, so I could work only without power tools.

 Planing the coaming…

-For the deck beams I took some slices of 3/16 thick, I had left from the gunwales.
-So I glued 4 of these plys together but had to steam them before.
+For the curved deck beams I took some slices of 3/16” thick pine, I had left from the gunwales.
+I glued 4 of these plys together but had to steam them before.
 By the way, these plastic clamps are shitty, however I didn’t get the heavy-metal ones here :/

-At the evening I made my coaming and soaked it for one hour or so.
-The ash wasn’t as soft after steaming as the oak Brian uses, however bending went pretty good, with two tiny cracks on the sharp edge.
+At the evening I made my coaming and soaked it for one hour.
+The ash wasn’t as soft after steaming as the oak Brian uses in his videos, however bending went pretty good, with two tiny cracks on the sharp edge.
 Once the lip is on the coaming, it will be fine anyways 😀

 Thursday, 13th July ’19

 Finally, finished the coaming with the lip

 I bent the ribs and had to deal with non-straight grain, which let me make half of all ribs twice 🙂

 I finished lashing on the keel and the stems.
 Bow to Stern